-Note: Parking permits are free through December 31, 2021, but you still are required to register your vehicle and obtain a permit.
+Note: Parking permits are free due to the pandemic, but you still are required to register your vehicle and obtain a permit.
 Permits are VIRTUAL, and do not require a sticker or printed document.
 Officers will scan license plates in order to verify permit.

 All vehicles parked on SMC property must have a valid parking permit in order to park.
 All those without a valid permit will be ticketed.
 Such vehicles as motorcycles, electric vehicles, and vehicles with handicapped placards/hang tags are not exempt.